leshadya/SmartRoomController/README.md

 streamlit run Python-Files/dashboard.py
 ```

+Step 2: Go back to the Unity Editor.
+Press the Play (▶) button at the top of the window.

+The room will connect to the MQTT broker.
+You should see the sensor values update on the virtual UI panel, and the fan/windows react to the Python simulation's data.
 ---

 ## 📂 Project Structure

 ```
 SmartRoomProject/
+├── Unity-Files/
+│   ├── Assets/
+│   │   ├── Scripts/               # C# Scripts
+│   │   │   ├── RoomController.cs
+│   │   │   ├── AutomationToggle.cs
+│   │   │   ├── UIManager.cs
+│   │   │   └── ...                # Other helper scripts
+│   │   ├── Scenes/                # Unity Scenes
+│   │   │   └── Home.unity
+│   │   ├── M2MqttUnity/           # MQTT Wrapper Library
+│   │   └── ...                    # Other Unity related files
+│   ├── Packages/                  # Unity Package Manifests
+│   └── ProjectSettings/           # Unity Project Settings
 ├── .env                    # Secrets and configuration
 ├── README.md               # Project documentation
 └── Python-Files/           # Source code